Kachin State Hluttaw

 Kachin State Hluttaw (ကချင်ပြည်နယ် လွှတ်တော်) is the legislature of Kachin State in Myanmar (Burma).
 It is a unicameral body, consisting of 53 members, including 40 elected members and 13 military representatives.
 As of February 2016, the Hluttaw was led by speaker Tun Tin of the National League for Democracy (NLD).

 General Election results (Nov.
 2015)

-2015 results are as of 20 November 2015.
-4 Ethnic Affair Ministers posts won by NLD's candidates are included in total 26 seats.
+The 2015 election results are as of 20 November 2015.
+4 Ethnic Affair Ministers posts won by NLD's candidates are included in that party's total 26 seats.